hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-The value of &lt;CONSIGNMENT.Gross mass&gt; must be GREATER than or EQUAL to the sum of<br />
-&lt;CONSIGNMENT-HOUSE CONSIGNMENT.Gross mass&gt; for all house consignments.
+The value of &lt;CONSIGNMENT.Gross mass&gt; must be GREATER than or EQUAL to the sum of &lt;CONSIGNMENT-HOUSE CONSIGNMENT.Gross mass&gt; for all house consignments.

 **Technical Description**